-Another example can be found in Vahey et al.’s (2015) inclusion of two effect sizes from Vahey et al. (2010) that were derived from the magnitude of the IRAP effect in the smokers group (r = .89 and .55, noting also that the correlation of .89 is implausibly large).
-However, inspection of Vahey et al.’s (2010) Table 3 demonstrates that six other effects were not extracted, all of which are much smaller than the included ones.
+Another example can be found in the inclusion of two effect sizes from Vahey et al. (2010) that were derived from the magnitude of the IRAP effect in the smokers group (r = .89 and .55).
+However, inspection of Table 3 in Vahey et al. (2010) demonstrates that six other effects were not included, all of which are much smaller than the included ones.
 Vahey et al.’s (2010) Table 3 reports only means and not SDs so it is not possible to recalculate correlations without additional information, but the means used in the included effects were 0.21 and 0.34, whereas the six non-included means ranged from 0.00 to 0.07.

-These examples, which are intended to be illustrative rather than comprehensive, suggest that Vahey et al.’s (2015) included effect sizes suffer from apparent cherry picking.
+These examples suggest that the effect sizes employed in Vahey et al. (2015) suffer from selection bias for larger effect sizes.
+These examples are illustrative rather than comprehensive, on the basis that these verifications were time-consuming and, in combination with the other issues found, the results of Vahey et al. (2015) are already severely undermined.

 Assessment of erroneous calculation

 Erroneous calculation refers to errors made in the transposition, conversion, or reporting of effect sizes.
 This can involve using the incorrect formula to convert effect sizes, treating Standard Errors if they are Standard Deviations, and other errors.
 Previous work has shown that such errors are unfortunately common in published meta-analyses (e.g., Gøtzsche et al., 2007; Maassen et al., 2020).
-In their supplementary materials, Vahey et al. (2015) provided explanations and references for how individual effect sizes were converted to Pearson's r.
+The supplementary materials for Vahey et al. (2015) provide explanations and references for how individual effect sizes were converted to Pearson’s r.
 However, inspection of those explanations revealed at least one error: 2 of the effect sizes were ηp2 effect sizes taken from ANOVAs, which Vahey et al. (2015) stated that they “equated the relevant statistic [ηp2] with r2 therefore obtaining r using the square root function”.
 However, this conflates ηp2 with η2: as a partialized effect size, ηp2 cannot be converted to r, and therefore these conversions are erroneous.
 A comprehensive assessment of the reproducibility of the conversions of the individual effect sizes to Pearson’s r was not performed on the basis that the above assessments had already determined these effect sizes to contain several errors (e.g. related to incorrect inclusion).

 Issues in the publication bias analyses